WUHui12138/WUHui12138.github.io/_pages/about.md

 # Biography

 Hui Wu received the B.Eng. and M.Sc. degrees in electrical engineering from Huazhong University of Science and Technology, Wuhan, China, in 2021 and 2024, respectively.
-He is currently a Ph.D. candidate in the Department of Electrical and Electronic Engineering at The Hong Kong Polytechnic University, Hong Kong SAR, China.
+He is currently a Ph.D. candidate in the Department of Electrical and Electronic Engineering at The Hong Kong Polytechnic University, Hong Kong SAR, China, supervised by [Prof. Shuangxia Niu](https://www.polyu.edu.hk/eee/people/academic-staff-and-teaching-staff/prof-niu-shuang-xia/).
 He began his doctoral studies in 2024 and expects to receive the Ph.D. degree in 2027.
-His research interests include the control of dual-rotor machines, harmonic suppression, and advanced control strategies.
+He also works closely with [Prof. Wei Liu](https://web.ece.hku.hk/~liuwei/) and [Prof. K. T. Chau](https://www.polyu.edu.hk/eee/people/academic-staff-and-teaching-staff/prof-chau-kwok-tong/).

 # Research Interests